Tawny-bellied Hermit

 Habitat:

 The Tawny-bellied Hermit inhabits humid forests, forest edges, and secondary growth areas.
-It can be found in both lowland and montane forests, especially in regions with a variety of flowering plants for nectar.
+It can be found in both lowland and montane forests in regions with a variety of flowering plants for nectar.

 Behavior: This hummingbird species is known for its agile flight and its ability to hover in front of flowers while feeding on nectar.
 Tawny-bellied Hermits can be solitary or found in pairs, often defending territories against intruders.
 They may also engage in aggressive behaviors towards other hummingbirds to secure food sources.

-Conservation Status: The conservation status of the Tawny-bellied Hermit in Colombia is currently classified as Least Concern on the IUCN Red List.
+Conservation Status: The Tawny-bellied Hermit is classified as Least Concern on the IUCN Red List.

 Distribution